-An incarcerated person admitted to the facility for 72 hours or more and assigned to a living unit shall be issued a set of facility clothing.
-The issue of clothing appropriate to the climate for incarcerated persons shall include but is not limited to: (15 CCR 1260):
+An inmate admitted to the facility shall be issued a set of facility clothing.
+The clothing shall be appropriate to the climate, reasonably fitted, durable, easily laundered and repaired.
+Issued clothing shall include, but not be limited to (15 CCR 1260):